 WHAT TO EXPECT AFTER WHIPPLE PROCEDURE SURGERY

-The Whipple procedure is major surgery.
-You can expect to be in the hospital for one to two weeks following surgery.
+Because the Whipple procedure is a major surgery, most patients can expect to be in the hospital for one to two weeks following surgery.
+This timeframe allows for necessary medical monitoring and initial recovery from pancreatic cancer treatment.

 Other post-op medications might also be necessary, such as antibiotics, insulin, digestive enzymes, or medications to prevent clots in your legs.
 It is important to carefully follow your care team’s and pharmacist’s post-op directions.